Tamalckb531/DSA-course/Week3/readme.md

 Just creating three nested loop for upper left triangle (starting inner index from outer index+1), then checking three value matching the target or not.
 If matched then printing it.

+**shiftArray :**

+<i>Intuition :</i>

+We need cut the last elements according to the place mentioned and save it on something else.
+Then shift the other elements and than we need to place the cut element on the top indexes.

+<i>Approach: </i>

+1. Copy the shifted element in a temp array
+   1. If shift == arraySize than it will be same as previous after that it will start from 1.
+So shift % size is the finalShift.
+Ex: size = 6, shift = 7, 6 of the shift will make the same array so 7%6=1 is the finalShift.
+   2. Create a temp array and store shifted element there. temp index range : 0-finalShift, main array iteration : size - finalShift to size.
+As we need to move the shifted element.
+2. Shift array elements by finalShift places
+   1. Iterate array backward, from size-1.
+   2. Place finalShift's index before element in each index(i = i-finalShift) until in i-finalShift>=0
+3. Copy the elements into original array (arr = temp)

+<i>TC and SC</i>

+1. 3 Linear Loop so TC : O(size)+ O(size)+ O(finalShift) = O(size) -> size > finalShift
+2. Fixed array created so SC : O(1)

 <hr/>